microsoft/ChakraCore-wiki/Coding-Convention.md

 * Replace tabs with spaces.
 * Indentation is 4 spaces.
 * Keep line length reasonable, but 80 character limit is not necessary.
-* Braces - use style A.
+* Braces - use this style:
 ```
     Foo()
     {